-Are you a woman struggling in a codependent relationship with an addict or alcoholic?
+Are you a woman in a relationship with an addict or alcoholic?

 Welcome…please read my Disclaimer